JoseyKinnaman/week_11_project/README.md

 #### By Jozy Kinnaman

 ## Description
-_A Ruby Rails app to allow users to add reviews and products to Mario's Specialty Food site_
+_A Ruby Rails app to allow an admin to add reviews and products to Mario's Specialty Food site._

 ## Setup/Installation Requirements to run locally: